 What do people look for when they’re choosing a restaurant to visit or order from?
 The obvious answers are great food and value for money.
 But there’s more to it than just that.

 With so much choice available to diners, people look for other ways to make their decisions – they often turn to social media platforms for recommendations, advice and reviews.
-Your restaurant brand values play an important role in their decision making process – how restaurant brands are perceived online make a huge difference between a casual interest and an actual customer.
+Your restaurant brand values play an important role in their decision-making process – how restaurant brands are perceived online make a huge difference between casual interest and an actual customer.

 Branded restaurants generally appear to be the more popular choice among UK consumers.
 Visits to independents showed a decline between 2008 and 2016 while brands have seen an increase in visitors. – Statista

 Your restaurant isn’t an actual person, but as you engage with your customers in house and online, it will develop its own personality – and you need to make sure that when you’re building confidence in a restaurant brand, that you’re accurately portraying it.

 What you do online needs to reflect on what you do in your restaurant.
 This will change over time, but it should be a natural evolution as your business grows – not just hoping from trend, to fad, to trend, and back again.